 Government College of Engineering, Karad First Year (Sem-I) M. Tech.
-Computer Science & Engineering AU119: Audit Course - I: Research Paper Writing
+Computer Science & Engineering AU2119: Audit Course - I: Research Paper Writing

 Teaching Scheme Examination Scheme

-Lectures 2 Hrs/week CT1 -
+Lectures 2 Hrs/week MSE -

-Tutorial CT2 -
+Tutorial ISE -

-Total Audit TA -
+Total Audit ESE -

 Credits

-ESE -

-Duration of ESE:

-Course Outcome (CO): After completion of course, students would be able to:
+Course Outcome (CO): After completion of course, students will be able to:

-- 1 Improve writing skills and level of readability. - 2 Understand what to write in each section. - 3 Upgrade the skills needed when writing a title.
+- 1 Improve writing skills and level of readability. - 2 Descriminate what to write in each section. - 3 Upgrade the skills needed when writing a title.

 Hours Unit 1 Planning and Preparation: Word Order, Breaking up long sentences, Structuring Paragraphs and Sentences, Being Concise and Removing Redundancy, Avoiding Ambiguity and Vagueness (04) Unit 2 Clarifying Who Did What : Highlighting Your Findings, Hedging and Criticizing, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts.
 Introduction (04) Unit 3 Review of the Literature: Methods, Results, Discussion, Conclusions, The Final Check.
-(04) Unit 4 Key skills are needed when writing a Title: key skills are needed when writing an Abstract, key skills are needed when writing an Introduction, skills needed when writing a Review of the Literature (04) Unit 5 Skills are needed when writing the Methods: skills needed when writing the Results, skills are needed when writing the Discussion, skills are needed when writing the Conclusions (04) Unit 6 Useful phrases: how to ensure paper is as good as it could possibly be the first- time submission (04) Text Book s: 1 Goldbort R, "Writing for Science", Yale University Press (available on Google Books) 20 06. -

-2 Day R, "How to Write and Publish a Scientific Paper", Cambridge University Press, 2006.
+(04) Unit 4 Key skills are needed when writing a Title: key skills are needed when writing an Abstract, key skills are needed when writing an Introduction, skills needed when writing a Review of the Literature (04) Unit 5 Skills are needed when writing the Methods: skills needed when writing the Results, skills are needed when writing the Discussion, skills are needed when writing the Conclusions (04) Unit 6 Useful phrases : how to ensure paper is as good as it could possibly be the first- time submission (04) Text Books s: 1 Goldbort R, "Writing for Science", Yale University Press (available on Google Books) 20 06.
+2 Day R, "How to Write and Publish a Scientific Paper", Cambridge University Press, 2006

-- 1 Highman N, "Handbook of Writing for the Mathematical Sciences", SIAM, Highman's book, 1998. - 2 Adrian Wallwork, "English for Writing Research Papers", Springer New York Dordrecht Heidelberg London, 2011.
+- 1 Highman N, "Handbook of Writing for the Mathematical Sciences", SIAM, Highman"s book, 1998. - 2 Adrian Wallwork, "English for Writing Research Papers", Springer New York Dordrecht Heidelberg London, 2011.